nf-core/readsimulator/docs/output.md

 </details>

-[InSilicoSeq](https://academic.oup.com/bioinformatics/article/35/3/521/5055123) is a tool for simulating Illumina metgenomic sequencing reads.
+[InSilicoSeq](https://academic.oup.com/bioinformatics/article/35/3/521/5055123) is a tool for simulating Illumina metagenomic sequencing reads.
 For further reading and documentation see the [InSilicoSeq documentation](https://insilicoseq.readthedocs.io/en/latest/).

 ### MultiQC